• Hungarian Language

 Cons

-• Health Issues: Black and Tan Virginia Foxhounds tend to have more frequent health issues than other breeds.
+• Health Concerns: Black and Tan Virginia Foxhounds tend to have more frequent health issues than other breeds.

-• Hypoallergenic: Black and Tan Virginia Foxhound dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Black and Tan Virginia Foxhound dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: Not an apartment-friendly dog the Black and Tan Virginia Foxhound breed.
+• Apartment Adaptability: Not an apartment-friendly dog the Black and Tan Virginia Foxhound breed.

-• Weight Gain Potential / Prone to Obesity: High: The Black and Tan Virginia Foxhound breed has a strong tendency to be overweight.
+• Obesity Tendency: High: The Black and Tan Virginia Foxhound breed has a strong tendency to be overweight.

-• Tolerates Being Left Alone: Black and Tan Virginia Foxhound dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.
+• Alone Time Tolerance: Black and Tan Virginia Foxhound dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.

 • Office Friendly: Black and Tan Virginia Foxhound is not the best dog breed for office environment.